 Despite being Sennheiser’s very first crack at making a wireless gaming headset, the GSP 670 offers a level of audio quality like no other in its price range.
 If you’ve got $350 to spend on a gaming headset and you want the best sounding wireless device on the market, this is an easy pick.
 Just make sure you’re okay with how it handles its other features.

-The GSP 670 headset is the very first wireless gaming headset made by Sennheiser, which made it difficult for fans to properly temper their expectations prior to the release.
+The GSP 670 headset is the first wireless gaming headset made by Sennheiser, which made it difficult for fans to lessen their expectations before the release.

-On the other hand, they had literally never made a wireless gaming headset before, which for many was a cause for concern.
+On the other hand, they had never made a wireless gaming headset before, which for many, was a cause for concern.